-The Expected Costs of Living Abroad in India in 2019
+The Expected Costs of Living Abroad in India

 Since leaving Sydney, we’ve lived in Montreal, Cusco, Buenos Aires, and now Bangalore.
 We’ve experienced the full gamut of living expenses; from 500-dollar dinners in Sydney to 7-cent samosas in far-Eastern India.
 But this odyssey isn’t just about saving a few quid.